Tortuguero National Park (Costa Rica)

 Tortuguero National Park is situated in the Limón Province of northern Costa Rica.
-Set in a natural wetland of the Caribbean coast with over 20 miles of coastline, it forms a corridor with another protected area, the Indio Maíz Biological Reserve of Nicaragua and is a key Ramsar site.
+Set in a natural wetland of the Caribbean coast with over 20 miles of coastline, it forms a corridor with another protected area, the Indio Maíz Biological Reserve of Nicaragua.

 Tortuguero National Park

 Tortuguero National Park covers an area of 31,174 ha (77,032 acres) in the Limón Province of northern Costa Rica.
-Set in a natural wetland of the Caribbean coast, it forms a corridor with another protected area, the Indio Maíz Biological Reserve of Nicaragua and is a key Ramsar site.
+Set in a natural coastal wetland along the Caribbean Sea, it forms a corridor with another protected area, the Indio Maíz Biological Reserve of Nicaragua.
+It is a key Ramsar site.

-The park has a large biological diversity due to eleven different habitats within the reserve including rain forest, mangrove forests, swamps, beaches and lagoons.
-Located in a tropical climate, it is very humid and receives up to 6,400 mm (250 in) of rain a year.
+The park has a large biological diversity due to eleven habitats within the reserve, including rainforests, mangrove forests, swamps, beaches and lagoons.
+It is humid in a tropical climate and receives up to 6,400 mm (250 in) of rain a year.

-Tortuguero National Park has over 32 km (20 mi) of coastline which provides sea turtles a protected place to lay their eggs.
-The main species to lay eggs during the winter months of February to July are: hawksbill, loggerheads, green, and leatherbacks.
+Tortuguero National Park has over 32 km (20 mi) of coastline, providing sea turtles with a protected place to lay their eggs.
+The main species to lay eggs during the winter months of February to July are hawksbill, loggerheads, green, and leatherbacks.

-The rivers are home to sensitive populations of manatees, as well as caimans, crocodiles, and tropical gar which is considered a living fossil.
+The rivers are home to sensitive populations of manatees, caimans, crocodiles, and tropical gar, which is considered living fossil.
 The forests are home to jaguars, three-toed sloths and three of Costa Rica's four species of monkey: Geoffroy's spider monkey, the mantled howler and the white-headed capuchin.

-Basilisk lizards and poisonous frogs also inhabit the area, along with 375 species of birds including kingfishers, toucans, blue herons, peacocks and parrots.
-The park is also a migratory stopover for nearly one million birds annually.
+Basilisk lizards and poisonous frogs also inhabit the area, along with 375 species of birds, including kingfishers, toucans, blue herons, peacocks and parrots.
+Tortuguero National Park is a migratory stopover for nearly one million birds annually.

-Species of marine and freshwater fish reported are: the Cichlidae, Characidae, Pimelodidae, Carcharinidae, Centropomidae, and Lutjanidae; a minimum of 10 species of freshwater molluscs such as Mytilopsis guianensis.
-Reptiles and amphibians reported are: Caiman crocodilus, Chrysemys spp., Rhinoclemmys spp., frogs (Dendrobatidae), and many endemic species of salamanders.
+Species of marine and freshwater fish reported are the Cichlidae, Characidae, Pimelodidae, Carcharinidae, Centropomidae, and Lutjanidae; a minimum of 10 species of freshwater mollusks such as Mytilopsis guianensis.
+Reptiles and amphibians reported are Caiman crocodilus, Chrysemys spp., Rhinoclemmys spp., frogs (Dendrobatidae), and many endemic species of salamanders.

-The national park ecosystem has more than 400 species of trees and about 2,200 species of other plants.
+The National Park ecosystem has more than 400 species of trees and approximately 2,200 other plants.
 Lakes, marshes and floodplains areas in the park have reported flora varieties such as:

 - trees including Inga spp., Pterocarpus officinalis, Pachira aquatica, Pentaclethra macroloba

-Tortuguero National Park is surrounded by private property consisting of large areas in use for cattle ranching and agricultural farming.
+Tortuguero National Park is surrounded by private property consisting of large cattle ranching and agricultural farming areas.

-The park area itself does not have any permanent human settlement though settlement was reported during the early part of the twentieth century when timber logging, turtle hunting, and collecting and selling skins of large mammals and reptiles were the major activities.
+The park area does not have any permanent human settlements.
+However, the settlement was reported during the early part of the twentieth century when timber logging, turtle hunting, and collecting and selling skins of large mammals and reptiles were the major activities.

-The local inhabitants around the park are only permitted to collect forest products to supplement their income and also for domestic use.
+The local inhabitants around the park are only permitted to collect forest products to supplement their income and domestic use.
 Fishing and tourism are major activities.